pni-lab/connattractor/docs/01-paper.md

 Integrating Cole's activity flow principle with the Hopfield neural network architecture mandates the initiation of network weights with functional connectivity values, specifically partial correlations as suggested by {cite:t}`cole2016activity`.
 Considering the functional connectome as weights of an already trained neural network distinguishes our methodology not only from conventional computational modeling strategies, which usually rely on the structural connectome as a proxy for polysynaptic connectivity {cite:p}`cabral2017functional`, but also from "neuroconnectionist" approaches that employ explicit training procedures {cite:p}`doerig2023neuroconnectionist`.
-Functional connectome-based Hopfield neural network (CHNN) models can be conceptualized as a streamlined alternative to those methodologies, offering significant advantages.
+Functional connectome-based Hopfield neural network (FCHN) models can be conceptualized as a streamlined alternative to those methodologies, offering significant advantages.

 First, the intricate nature of conventional computational models of the brain leads to an exponential proliferation of the parameter space.
 While finely detailed computational models hold promise for providing comprehensive insights, they are prone to overfitting real data {cite:p}`breakspear2017dynamic`.
-In contrast to those approaches, the basic form of the CHNN approach comprises solely two hyperparameters (temperature and noise) and yields notably consistent outcomes across an extensive range of these parameter.
+In contrast to those approaches, the basic form of the FCHN approach comprises solely two hyperparameters (temperature and noise) and yields notably consistent outcomes across an extensive range of these parameter.
 To underscore the potency of this simplicity and stability, in the present work, we intentionally minimized the fine-tuning of these parameters.
 We fixed the temperature parameter at a value that robustly provides 4 attractor states and used a single noise level for all experiments (selected with a coarse optimization procedure to approximately mimic the distribution of real data).

 Second, high model complexity usually translates to a greater challenge in terms of interpretability.
-The CHNN approach offers straightforward interpretations, as it establishes a direct link between two highly prevalent metrics of brain function: functional connectivity and brain activity.
+The FCHN approach offers straightforward interpretations, as it establishes a direct link between two highly prevalent metrics of brain function: functional connectivity and brain activity.
 This connection is not solely conceptual, but also mathematical, facilitating the exploration and prediction of alterations in the system's dynamics in response to perturbations affecting both activity and connectivity.

-Given its simplicity, it is remarkable, if not surprising, how accurately the CHNN model is able to reconstruct and predict brain dynamics under a wide range of conditions.
-Particularly surprising is the result that the 2-dimensional CHNN projection can explain more variance in real resting state fMRI data than the first two principal components derived from the data itself.
+Given its simplicity, it is remarkable, if not surprising, how accurately the FCHN model is able to reconstruct and predict brain dynamics under a wide range of conditions.
+Particularly surprising is the result that the 2-dimensional FCHN projection can explain more variance in real resting state fMRI data than the first two principal components derived from the data itself.
-Here we propose that the explanation for the extraordinary performance of the CHNN model in reconstructing brain function is that it captures essential principles of the underlying dynamics that can be used to reconstruct the brain's activation state-space even if our empirical measurements are corrupted by noise and low sampling rate.
+Here we propose that the explanation for the extraordinary performance of the FCHN model in reconstructing brain function is that it captures essential principles of the underlying dynamics that can be used to reconstruct the brain's activation state-space even if our empirical measurements are corrupted by noise and low sampling rate.

-The known noise-tolerance of the proposed architecture may also explain the high replicability of CHNN attractors across different datasets (study 2 and 3).
-The observed level of replicability allowed us to re-use the CHNN model constructed with the connectome of study 1 for all subsequent studies (2-8), without any further fine-tuning or study-specific parameter optimization of the CHNN model.
+The known noise-tolerance of the proposed architecture may also explain the high replicability of FCHN attractors across different datasets (study 2 and 3).
+The observed level of replicability allowed us to re-use the FCHN model constructed with the connectome of study 1 for all subsequent studies (2-8), without any further fine-tuning or study-specific parameter optimization of the FCHN model.

-Attractor states are a key concept in the CHNN framework.
+Attractor states are a key concept in the FCHN framework.
 They are not only local minima in the state-space but act as a driving force for the dynamic trajectories of brain activity.
 Nevertheless, attractor states should not be confused with the conventional notion of brain states (e.g. co-activation patterns {cite:p}`chen2015introducing`).
-In the CHNN framework, attractor states can rather be conceptualized as "Platonic idealizations" of brain activity, that are continuously approximated - but never reached - by the brain, resulting in a complex, clustered distribution of actual brain activation patterns.
+In the FCHN framework, attractor states can rather be conceptualized as "Platonic idealizations" of brain activity, that are continuously approximated - but never reached - by the brain, resulting in a complex, clustered distribution of actual brain activation patterns.
 In or notion, this clusteredness is what gives rise to the commonly described reoccurring quasi-periodic patterns, commonly referred to as brain states.

 Relying on previous work, we can establish a relatively straightforward (yet somewhat speculative) mapping between attractor states and brain function.
 We refer to the first two attractor states as the internal and external subsystems {cite:p}`golland2008data; cioli2014differences`.
-Both CHNN-reconstructed and empirical brain activity spans the highest variance along the axis corresponding to this attractor state pair, suggesting that the robust and widely described observation of the brain state we commonly refer to as the DMN is a consequence of the brain's tendency to commute between the two state-space clusters emerging along this primary axis.
+Both FCHN-reconstructed and empirical brain activity spans the highest variance along the axis corresponding to this attractor state pair, suggesting that the robust and widely described observation of the brain state we commonly refer to as the DMN is a consequence of the brain's tendency to commute between the two state-space clusters emerging along this primary axis.
 The third and fourth attractor states accurately map to the previously described perception-execution axis within the brain {cite:p}`fuster2004upper`.
 The four investigated attractor states display an appealing correspondence to recent theories of brain function that capitalize on Friston's free energy principle {cite:p}`friston2006free` and postulate the necessary existence of subsystems for active and perceptual inference {cite:p}`friston2023free` as well as a hierarchically organized (i.e. external and internal) subsystems that give rise to consciousness {cite:p}`ramstead2023inner`.

-In the CHNN framework, the brain is in a constant state of flux, traversing extended areas of the state space.
+In the FCHN framework, the brain is in a constant state of flux, traversing extended areas of the state space.
 Task-based brain activity in this framework is not a mere response to external stimuli in certain brain locations but a perturbation of the brain's characteristic dynamic trajectories, shifting towards the realms of those attractor states that represent the type of function required by the task or stimuli.
 In other words brain activity is only perturbed by external input, rather than predestined.
 We exemplified this with the case of the self-regulation of pain (study 4).
-In our analyses, the CHNN approach was not only able to capture participant-level activity changes induced by pain and its self-regulation (showing significant differences on the CHNN projection and in terms of state energy), but also accurately predicted the non-linear changes in activity flow induced by characteristic activity changes and give a mechanistic account for how activity change in a single region (NAcc) may result in a significantly altered pain experience.
+In our analyses, the FCHN approach was not only able to capture participant-level activity changes induced by pain and its self-regulation (showing significant differences on the FCHN projection and in terms of state energy), but also accurately predicted the non-linear changes in activity flow induced by characteristic activity changes and give a mechanistic account for how activity change in a single region (NAcc) may result in a significantly altered pain experience.

 Brain dynamics can not only be perturbed by task or other types of experimental or naturalistic interventions, but also by pathological alterations.
-In our analysis of clinical samples (studies 6-8), we found that CHNN-based analysis of mean attractor activations is a highly sensitive tool to characterize neural correlates of autism spectrum disorder (ASD), Schizophrenia (SCH) and Alzheimer's disease (AD), even with the most conservative correction for multiple comparisons.
-These results - although descriptive in their nature - provide a proof-of-concept regarding the clinical potential of the proposed approach and pave the way for more elaborate applications of the CHNN approach in clinical and translational research.
+In our analysis of clinical samples (studies 6-8), we found that FCHN-based analysis of mean attractor activations is a highly sensitive tool to characterize neural correlates of autism spectrum disorder (ASD), Schizophrenia (SCH) and Alzheimer's disease (AD), even with the most conservative correction for multiple comparisons.
+These results - although descriptive in their nature - provide a proof-of-concept regarding the clinical potential of the proposed approach and pave the way for more elaborate applications of the FCHN approach in clinical and translational research.

 Together, our findings open up a series of exciting opportunities for the mechanistic understanding of brain function.

-First, the 2-dimensional CHNN projection offers a common framework for the interpretations of any brain activity patterns, and conceptualize changes related to various behavioral or clinical states or traits as a shift in brain dynamics along the axes determined by the attractor states.
+First, the 2-dimensional FCHN projection offers a common framework for the interpretations of any brain activity patterns, and conceptualize changes related to various behavioral or clinical states or traits as a shift in brain dynamics along the axes determined by the attractor states.

-Second, the CHNN model's utility extends far beyond the sole detection of such altered brain dynamics.
-By its generative nature, CHNN analyses may provide insights into the causes of changes in brain dynamics, by for instance, identifying the regions or connections that act as an Achilles heel in generating such changes.
+Second, the FCHN model's utility extends far beyond the sole detection of such altered brain dynamics.
+By its generative nature, FCHN analyses may provide insights into the causes of changes in brain dynamics, by for instance, identifying the regions or connections that act as an Achilles heel in generating such changes.
 Such analyses could, for instance, aid the differentiation of primary causes and secondary effects of particular activity or connectivity changes in various clinical conditions.

-Third, the CHNN approach might provide testable predictions about the effects of interventions on brain functions, like pharmacological or non-invasive brain stimulation (e.g. transcranial magnetic or direct current stimulation, focused ultrasound) or neurofeedback.
+Third, the FCHN approach might provide testable predictions about the effects of interventions on brain functions, like pharmacological or non-invasive brain stimulation (e.g. transcranial magnetic or direct current stimulation, focused ultrasound) or neurofeedback.
 Obtaining such predictions on the individual level (e.g. based on the individual functional connectome) might aid the design of personalized medicine approaches.

-In this initial work, we presented the simplest possible implementation of the CHNN concept.
-It is clear that the presented analyses   exploit only a small proportion of the richness of the full state-space dynamics reconstructed by the CHNN model.
+In this initial work, we presented the simplest possible implementation of the FCHN concept.
+It is clear that the presented analyses   exploit only a small proportion of the richness of the full state-space dynamics reconstructed by the FCHN model.
-There are many potential way to further improve the utility of the CHNN approach.
+There are many potential way to further improve the utility of the FCHN approach.
 Increasing the number of reconstructed attractor states (by increasing the temperature parameter), investigating higher-dimensional dynamics, fine-tuned hyperparameters, the effect of different initializations and perturbations are all important direction for future work, with the potential to further improve the model's accuracy and usefulness.